Interior rendering in Enscape and SketchUp

 In the Output tab, you can choose the rendering resolution, the file format (such as .png), whether to export additional render layers for post-production (such as the alpha channel for an image with a blank background), video compression quality, and more.

-On the very left-hand side of the Visual Settings window, there is a small orange arrow.
-By clicking on this, you will open a side panel that stores your Visual Settings presets.
 Click ‘Create Preset’ to set up a new preset.
 Now you can select the appropriate settings from the right-hand display and start to create specific looks for your scenes.
+All Settings Presets are saved to the CAD project file itself.

 You can even connect them with your views in the View Management window.
 All of the settings in this interface can be controlled by a preset.